sanderland/katrain/README.md

     * sgf_save: path where SGF files are saved.
 * board_ui settings
     * eval_dot_max_size: size of coloured dots when point size is maximal, relative to stone size.
-    * eval_dot_min_size: size of coloured dots when point size is minimmal
+    * eval_dot_min_size: size of coloured dots when point size is minimal
     * ... various other minor cosmetic options.
 * debug settings
     * level: determines the level of output in the console, where 0 shows no debug output, 1 shows some and 2 shows a lot.
+This is mainly used for reporting bugs.

 ## FAQ